 - The typically caustic Chazz/Jun from Yu-Gi-Oh!
 GX always goes crazy in the presence of Alexis/Asuka and always tries to impress her, but always fails.

-- A villainous, yet quite tragic, example in the Count from Berserk.
+- A villainous yet quite tragic example in the Count.
 He was once a Knight Templar who fought pagans, but he maintained a family life with his wife and daughter.
 He loved his wife dearly, but when he found out about her unfaithfulness, his world comes crashing down and he ended up sacrificing her to the God Hand to become an emotionless demon in his moment of despair.

-- In Finder Series Asami Ryuichi is usually a cautious and very intelligent man.
-But when his lover Akihito gets kidnapped by an old enemy he makes several highly questionable choices to get him back.
-From embarking in a rescue mission with two still unhealed gunshot wounds to cutting deals with other criminal organizations to force his old enemy into a corner.
+- In Finder Series, Asami Ryuichi is usually a cautious and very intelligent man.
+But when his lover Akihito gets kidnapped by an old enemy, he makes several highly rash and questionable choices to get him back — from embarking in a rescue mission with two still unhealed gunshot wounds to cutting deals with other criminal organizations to force his old enemy into a corner.

 - Gets referenced in Gundam Wing: Endless Waltz: when Heero immediately goes to rescue the kidnapped Relena, Duo quietly remarks "Anything and everything for the one you love..." (in the English dub) or "Heh, somebody's got a crush" (in the original Japanese).

 - Ironically, Sousuke of all people in Full Metal Panic! grows into unrepentant Fool for Love when he finally recognizes his feelings for Kaname.

 Kurama: I shot you.
 How did you...?
 How are you even still alive...?Sousuke: Because of her.Kurama: The Power of Love, seriously?
 That's some bullshit.Sousuke: Why couldn't it be?